imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Important Advice For Using This Guide

+- This guide is being written and tested on Debian.
+Most things below should work on other distributions.
+If you find something that does not, please [contact me](#contacting-me).
+The main thing that separates each distribution will be its package management system.
+Since I use Debian, I will provide the appropriate `apt` commands that should work on all [Debian based distributions](https://www.debian.org/derivatives/).
+If someone is willing to [provide](#contributing) the respective commands for other distributions, I will add them.
-- Debian is my distribution of choice and what this guide was written/tested on.
-Everything below, except installing software (`apt`) should, in most cases, work on other distributions.
-File paths and settings may differ slightly so you'll want to check your distribution's documentation.
+- File paths and settings also may differ slightly -- check with your distribution's documentation if you have issues.
 - Read the whole guide before you start.
 Your use-case and/or principals may call for not doing something or for changing the order.
 - Do not **blindly** copy-and-paste without understanding what you're pasting.
 Some commands will need to be modified for your needs before they'll work -- usernames for example.